danielcifuentes54/aws-developer/README.md

   * Unified agent (New version)
     * more granularity

-## AWS Messagin

-* SQS: Queue model
-* SNS: pub/sub model
-* Kinesis: real-time streaming model

-## SQS

-* Producer: send messages
-* Consumer: poll messages
-* Fully managed service, used to decouple applications
-* Standard
-  * Can have duplicate messages
-  * Can have out of order
-* SQS queue access policies
-  * Cross account access
-  * Cross service access
-* Message visibility timeout
-  * After a message is polled by a consumer, it becomes invisible to other consumers
-  * A conusmer could call the ChangeMessageVisibility API to get more time
-* DLQ (Dead Letter Queue)
-  * If a consumer fails to process a message the message goes back to the queue.
-  * After the MaximumReceives threshold is exceeded, the message goes into DLQ
-  * The message retention period should have enough time to process  or debug the messages
 ### AWS CloudWatch Alarms

 * Used to trigger notifications for any metric